Kansas family’s pet deer shot by game warden

 Rankin said there was also concern that the deer could be carrying chronic wasting disease, a fatal deer disease spreading through Kansas, so their options on moving the deer were limited.
 Live deer cannot be tested for the disease.

-Taryn Mcgaughey shot video of the three game wardens following the deer around the yard, the driveway and eventually herding it toward where Dixon was waiting.
+Taryn Mcgaughey shot video of the three game wardens following the deer around the yard, the driveway and eventually herding it toward where Dixson was waiting.

 Kim Mcgaughey questions the rush, saying the deer was dead within 45 minutes of the game wardens approaching her at work.
 During that time, she said, she contacted three zoos to see if they would take the animal.
 She said one, the zoo in Hutchinson, was interested but the person she needed to talk to was gone for the day.